r4pt0s/journey_of_a_cart/slides.md

 - Doesn't solve the problem of bloated cart data which might get stored
 - Think about the redis setup
   - Deployments might delete all customer carts which are stored in redis
-- Doesn't solve the problem of one *"unnecessary"* request by adding a product to the cart (redirect offcanvas)
+- Doesn't solve the problem of one *"unnecessary"* request which happens by adding a product to the cart (redirect offcanvas)

 </v-clicks>